 If you’re in another country I’ve found the standard Japanese brands are stocked in Amazon but are not yet in the Australia store although I have my fingers crossed.
 I’ve used these ones and they work really well.

-In Australia, the best option I’ve found is the brand Hotteeze.
+In Australia, the best option I’ve found is from the brand Hotteeze.
 I’ve used these for a few years now, initially picking them up from a physiotherapist who stocked them and more recently I’ve found they’re available directly online.
-They are a bit more expensive here, as most things are, working out around $2.50 per use but honestly, I really am finding they’re worth it and they are long lasting, with up to 12 hours use time.
+They are a bit more expensive here, as most things are, working out around $2.50 per use but honestly, I really am finding they’re worth it and they are long-lasting, with up to 12 hours use time.
 Hotteze recently noticed I’d mentioned their heat packs and have kindly offered our readers a special 15% discount if you purchase online using the discount code “2AT15”.

 During winter in the southern states and with the Australian and New Zealand ski season on the way, I’m sure there will be even more uses for these both within Australia as well as on our travels.